 The Global Industry Classification Standard ("GICS") was developed by and is the exclusive property of Morgan Stanley Capital International Inc. ("MSCI") and Standard and Poor's, a division of the McGraw-Hill Companies, Inc, ("S&P) and is licensed for use by Macquarie Group.
-Neither MSCI, S&P nor any third party involved in the making or compiling of the GICS or any CICS classifications makes any express or implied warranties with respect to such standard or classification (or the results to be obtained by the use thereof), and all such parties hereby expressly disclaim any warranties of originality, accuracy, completeness, merchantability and fitness for a particular purpose with respect to any of such standard or classification.
-Without limiting any of the foregoing, in no event shall MSCI, S&P, any of their affiliates or any third party involved in making or compiling the GICS or any GICS classifications have any liability for any direct, indirect, special, punitive, consequential or any other damages (including lost profits) even if notified of the possibility of such damages.
+Neither MSCI, S&P nor any third party involved in the making or compiling of the GICS or any CICS classifications makes any express or implied warranties with respect to such standard or classification (or the results to be obtained by the use thereof), and all such parties hereby expressly disclaim any warranties of originality, accuracy, completeness, merchantability and fitness for a particular purpose with respect to any of such standard or classifications have any liability for any direct, indirect, special, punitive, consequential or any other damages (including lost profits) even if notified of the possibility of such damages.
 Gross domestic product is a measure of all goods and services produced by a nation in a year.
 It is a measure of economic activity.
-Definition of the FT Wilshire GLIO Index: The FT Wilshire GLIO Listed Infrastructure Index Series is designed to capture and measure the performance of infrastructure companies, providing investors with the clearest exposure to globally listed companies which own and/or operate infrastructure assets in 5 sector groups and 11 key sectors
+Definition of the FT Wilshire GLIO Index: The FT Wilshire GLIO Listed Infrastructure Index Series is designed to capture and measure the performance of infrastructure companies, providing investors with the clearest exposure to globally listed companies which own and/or operate infrastructure assets in 5 sector groups and 11 key sectors All third-party marks cited are the property of their respective owners.

-All third-party marks cited are the property of their respective owners. © 2024 Macquarie Group Limited.
+© 2025 Macquarie Group Limited.